BaoDoanUit/Obsidian-Vault/Personal_Scope/Private_Information/Health.md

 Bus drivers and ticket inspectors — two people working side by side, yet with different health profiles — are proof that simple behavioural change can go a long way in helping you live longer and healthier.

+Typing something

 ## #3 — Follow the 270 minutes rule

 [According to Professor Andrew Huberman](https://www.youtube.com/watch?v=Oo7hQapFe3M&ab_channel=Logitech), a neuroscientist at Stanford University, you shouldn’t:

 - Do more than 270 minutes (~4.5 hours) of high-focus work each day.
 - Do more than 90 minutes non-stop of high-focus work.

 High-focus work includes activities such as programming, writing, learning languages, and so on.